dizuluaga/EquipoRayo/README.md

-# Final Project - Data Science For All 3.0
+# Final Project DS4A

+This repository contains the project *Predicting high-tension transmission line failures due to atmospheric discharges*, which was Team's 4 final project in the Data Science For All (DS4A) Colombia 3.0 program.

 https://ds4a.aleatoria.co/

-# Members:
+# Team:
 * Diana Zuluaga
 * Camilo Gutiérrez
 * Wbeimar Ossa